-- (a) ELIGIBILITY.
-If a student's eligibility to compete in a UIL contest is questioned, the student has the burden in any proceeding to establish by the preponderance of the evidence that he or she is eligible. - (b) ALLEGATIONS OF VIOLATIONS.
+(a) ELIGIBILITY.
+If a student's eligibility to compete in a UIL contest is questioned, the student has the burden in any proceeding to establish by the preponderance of the evidence that he or she is eligible.

+(b) ALLEGATIONS OF VIOLATIONS.
 If a District Executive Committee or the State Executive Committee determines that a complaint or report of a violation has enough validity or substance to hold a hearing, the burden by the preponderance of the evidence to disprove the allegations at issue rests with the member school, member school district or covered school district personnel charged with the violation.

-Section 411: CREDIT REQUIREMENTS FOR ELI-GIBILITY DURING FIRST SIX WEEKS
+Section 411: CREDIT REQUIREMENTS FOR ELIGI-BILITY DURING FIRST SIX WEEKS

 The standards below determine academic eligibility for the first six weeks of the school year.
-Students in non-compliance may request a hardship appeal of their academic eligibility through the UIL.
+Students in noncompliance may request a hardship appeal of their academic eligibility through the UIL.

 - (a) GRADES NINE AND BELOW.
 Students must have been promoted from the previous grade.
-(See Official Interpretation 01-09-18 Appendix I). - (b) SECOND YEAR OF HIGH SCHOOL.
+(Refer to Official Interpretation 01-09-18 Appendix I). - (b) SECOND YEAR OF HIGH SCHOOL.
 Five accumulated credits that count toward state graduation requirements. - (c) THIRD YEAR OF HIGH SCHOOL.
 Ten accumulated credits that count toward state graduation requirements or student must have earned at least five credits within the last twelve months that count toward state graduation requirements. - (d) FOURTH YEAR OF HIGH SCHOOL.
-Fifteen accumulated credits that count toward state graduation requirements or student must have earned at least five credits within the last twelve months that count toward state graduation requirements.
+Fifteen accumulated credits that count toward state graduation requirements or student must have earned at least five credits within the last twelve months that count toward state graduation requirements. - NON-ENROLLED (HOME SCHOOLED) STU-DENTS.
+A non-enrolled (home schooled) student seeking participation for the first six weeks must demonstrate grade-level academic proficiency on any nationally recognized, norm-referenced assessment instrument, such as the Iowa Test of Basic Skills, Stanford Achievement Test, California Achievement Test, or comprehensive test of basic skills prior to the first day of school.
+A non-enrolled student demonstrates the required academic proficiency by achieving a composite, core or survey score that is within the average or higher than average range of scores, as established by the applicable testing service.
+For purposes of this bisection, a school district shall accept assessment results administered or reported by a third party.